alien4cloud/samples/demo-lifecycle/README.md

    - a RegistryConfigurer that is link to the Registry (actually just peek it's IP and put it in /etc/hosts)
    - A couple of GenericHost + Generic

+About components:

+- Generic is hosted on GenericHost
+- GenericHost as input on *configure*
-The 2 Generics are connected together.
+- The 2 Generics are connected together (with inputs on *add_source* and *add_target*)

-Once deployed, you follow the lin given by the topology output property Registry.url
+Once deployed, just follow the link given by the topology output property Registry.url

 ## Requirements